kaavyalakshmanan/tele-vet/README.md

 - Address
 - Uploaded images of the clinic or staff
 - Staff profiles
-- Some certificate prooving the vet is real
+- Some certificate proving the vet is real
 - Message history
 - Prescription history etc